loevlie/ASL_Active_Learning/README.md

 ### Implementation details

-The YOLO object detection was pre-trained and can be found at "https://github.com/cansik/yolo-hand-detection"
+The YOLO object detection was pre-trained and can be found at "https://github.com/cansik/yolo-hand-detection".
+Currently that is not working so a new hand detection model will need to be found and implemented into the code.

 A CNN was trained on a dataset obtained from Kaggle to predict what letter a hand was signing.
 The YOLO hand detection was used to draw a box around the users hand so it could be cropped for the image analysis using the Tensorflow CNN model trained on the large Kaggle dataset.